cynthiahuallanca/Portfolio/README.md

 I'm glad that you are here!!

-Welcome to my Portfolio, here you'll find brief examples of my work with the idea to share how millions of data can be converted into a brief summary for desition makers to analyze the market from launching a new product, tendencies of past/current clients, correlations or even sometimes predicting the future.
+Welcome to my Portfolio, here you'll find brief examples of my work with the idea to share how millions of data can be converted into a brief summary for desition makers to analyze the market from launching a new product, tendencies of past/current clients, correlations or even sometimes to predict the future.

 Enjoy the ride!